 The optoelectronic level switch is used for level detection for liquids.
 Due to the variety in designs, the use of optoelectronic sensors is suitable for many industries.
 The determination of the level with the cone tip is, across wide ranges, independent of physical characteristics such as refractive index, colour, density, dielectric constant and conductivity.
 The measurement procedure is thus not influenced by the properties of the liquid and offers high media compatibility.
 They are mostly used in industrial applications, the food and beverage industry or even the pharmaceutical industry.

 WIKA offers the appropriate optoelectronic level sensor (also known as an optical sensor for short) for every application.
-The model OLS-C20 optoelectronic level switch is suitable, due to its compact design, for high-pressure designs, whereas the model OLS-F1 is particularly suited to sanitary applications.
+The model OLS-C20 optoelectronic level switch is suitable, due to its compact design, for high-pressure designs.
 WIKA also offers suitable optoelectronic sensors for refrigeration technology or the shipbuilding industry.
 The model OLS-C51 level switch, as an explosion-protected version, is suitable for use in extreme environments.